RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

 ## Stability
 OpenBSD is often evangalized as one of the soundest "works out of the box" systems, and I tend to agree.
-A big part of this is probaly the "less code, less problems" development mindset behind the OS.
+A big part of this is probably the "less code, less problems" development mindset behind the OS.

 Another factor of stability is the fact that OpenBSD runs great on a lot